content/collections/blog.yamlsites: - en - fr

 php please multisite to automate converting from a single to a multisite installation.

-When using multiple sites, you'll need to specify in the collection's YAML file which sites this collection can be used in.
+When using multiple sites, you'll need to specify in the globals's YAML file which sites this collection can be used in.

-The folder structure will differ from the single site structure explained in the entries guide.
-Now, entries should be organized into the respective sites.
+The folder structure will differ from the single site structure explained in the globals guide.
+Now, the

 In a Blueprint, you can define which fields are localizable.

 While editing a localized global set, only the localizable fields will be editable.
 The non-localizable fields will be read-only.

 A localized global set should reference the origin.
 In the example above, the french set originates from the english, so the